dotnet/msbuild/documentation/wiki/Logging-Internals.md

 MSBuild allows to plug inbox and custom loggers - those can be registered via the API or CLI and will be receiving rich tracing information during the build process (here as well referred as `BuildEventArgs`).
 Detailed article from user point of view can be found on Microsoft Learn: [Build Loggers](https://learn.microsoft.com/en-us/visualstudio/msbuild/build-loggers)

-Logging architecture allows usage in distributed execution nature of MSBuild (as [MSBuild has multi-process execution modes](Nodes-Orchestration.md#need-for-multiple-processes)) while pluggable logger might decide to be aware of the situation (then we speak about so called '*Distributed Loggers*') or they can operate in a mode where that fact is completely transparent to them (they can be referred to as '*Central Loggers*').
+Logging architecture allows usage in distributed execution nature of MSBuild (as [MSBuild has multi-process execution modes](Nodes-Orchestration.md#need-for-multiple-processes)) while pluggable logger might decide to be aware of the situation (then we speak about so called '*Distributed Loggers*') or they can operate in a mode where the distributed execution is not visible to them (they can be referred to as '*Central Loggers*').
 Detailed article from user point of view can be found on Microsoft Learn: [Write multi-processor-aware loggers](https://learn.microsoft.com/en-us/visualstudio/msbuild/writing-multi-processor-aware-loggers) and [Create forwarding loggers](https://learn.microsoft.com/en-us/visualstudio/msbuild/creating-forwarding-loggers)

 In this document we'll be describing mainly the internal design and implementation of the Logging infrastructure.
 We won't be going into actual implementation of individual loggers or a way to author custom one.
 So this is mainly targeted to MSBuild project developer or a curious user.

 ## Terminology

+* **Entrypoint node** - build process that was created to serve the build request (either from CLI, API or from Visual Studio via API).
+* **In-Proc node** - the build executing unit that is running in the 'Entrypoint node'
+* **Out-Of-Proc node** / **OOP node** - the build executing unit that is running in the separate process.
 * **Logger** - an implementor of `ILogger` (or `INodeLogger`) interface.
 Such a component then can be registered to receive detailed tracing info from the build process and process the info further.
 The most common use-case is logging the information into the console, file etc. - hence the name 'Logger', but it can be processed for other purposes (e.g. the [ParallelBuildDebuggingLogger](https://github.com/rainersigwald/parallelbuilddebugginglogger) for debugging purposes, or the BuildCheck for diagnostics).
 * **Central Logger** - a logger that runs in the Central node - as well here referred to as the 'Entrypoint Node'.
 It receives the information from the whole build regardless of if it's executed within single or multiple processes.
 * **Forwarding Logger** - a logger that has a single instance in each logical executing node and is capable of filtering and/or alter the tracing stream formed of the `BuildEventArg`s before it undergoes serialization and remoting into the Entrypoint node.
 Main built-in implementations are: `CentralForwardingLogger` and `ConfigurableForwardingLogger`.